shoz-f/mix_cmake/README.md

 $ mix cmake --config
 ```

-Of course, `config` sub-command need to be run once. "mix cmake" with no options executes `build` and `install`.
+Of course, `config` sub-command need to be run once. "mix cmake" with no options executes `build` and `install` only.

 You can remove optupts of `build` to invoke sub-command `clean`.

 ```shell
 $ mix cmake.clean
 ```

+CAUTION: `clean`'s option `--all` means to remove whole BUILD working directory.
+You have to run `mix cmake.config` next time.

 ## License
 Npy is licensed under the Apache License Version 2.0.